-Class A, Class C, Class R2 and Class R4 shares have a Rule 12b-1 plan that allows the class to pay its fees for the sale, distribution, and service of its shares.
+Class A, Class B, Class C and Class R2 shares have a Rule 12b-1 plan that allows the class to pay fees for the sale, distribution, and service of its shares.
 Class I and Class R6 shares do not have a Rule 12b-1 plan.
-Your financial professional can help you decide which share class you are eligible to buy and is best for you.
-Each class's eligibility quidelines are described below.
+Your financial representative can help you decide which share class you are eligible to buy and is best for you.
+Each class's eligibility guidelines are described below.